Pennsylvania Remains a Top Market for Legal Sports Betting

 Given the extensive head start and seven-decade monopoly, it is no big surprise that Nevada is No. 2 on the list.

 What most sports bettors may not know is just how big sports betting is in the state of Pennsylvania.
-This has been one of the most progressive legal gambling states in the county going back to 2017.
+This has been one of the most progressive legal gambling states in the county going back to 2017 with brands like Betway jockeying for position.

 Land-based casinos opened more than 20 years ago.
 In 2017, the state passed a comprehensive gambling extension bill that legalized sports betting as well as online casino sites.
 The first sportsbook opened for business in November of 2018.